 Meanwhile the Fool card, representing your higher Self, descends from above within the cube and unites with the World card at the Center.
 You once again take on a new mask, represented by the World card, and you are drawn to, and arrive at, the West face through the door of the revolving Wheel of Fortune.

 There’s just one more tricky thing that happens.
 You’ve taken on the attribute of the Suspended Man, which is reversal.
 Look at the the Dancer on the World Key.
 It dances on its right foot, upright.
 Look at the Hanged Man.
 He’s suspended by his right foot upside down.
-This means that by the time you, the higher Self, arrives at the Wheel of Fortune door encased in your new little body, you have completely forgotten your past and your Inner Self.
+This means that by the time you, the Higher Self, enters at the Wheel of Fortune door you have completely forgotten your past and your Inner Self.
 Yes, really!
+You take your first breath, the Breath of God, which enables your Inner Self to now enter into this new little body prepared for you by Mother Nature.

 So here you are, ready to experience all of your spiritual potentials, but they are actually hidden from you.
 Just when you need them the most, just as you incarnate into this physical plane of existence you’ve forgotten everything!
 I have a feeling that you’re beginning to see where this little book called the Tarot comes in.